 4.5.2.
 Energy saving potential and self-sustainability

-Table 8 compares the energy output from each possible geothermal reuse technology with the potential agricultural applications discussed previously in the report.
+Table 10 compares the energy output from our 5 target geothermal reuse technologies with the potential industrial applications discussed previously in the report.
 The following realistic combinations of demand and supply are identified: